ceccopierangiolieugenio/Templates/microservices/go.grpc.test/README.md

-# Simple Web server Template with gRPC Backend, load balancing and nginx
+# Simple Web server Template with gRPC Backend, load balancing, nginx and tests

 This template use the basic http app from [Writing Web Applications](https://golang.org/doc/articles/wiki) and the example in [gRPC Quick Start](https://grpc.io/docs/languages/go/quickstart/#get-the-example-code).